TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 Even though this makes alignment on the level of global representations possible, it does not allow for fine-grained alignment of image and text on the level of individual image patches and text tokens.
 This is a limitation that is shared with approaches like CLIP @clip.
-This *limits* the actual application of S-SMKE to image-text retrieval, as other vision language tasks like image captioning, visial question answering, or visual reasoning require individual image patches to attend to individual text tokens, and vice versa.
+This *limits* the actual application of S-SMKE to image-text retrieval, as other vision language tasks like image captioning, visual question answering, or visual reasoning require individual image patches to attend to individual text tokens, and vice versa.
 This is only possible through cross-modal attention, which is not part of our approach.
 To ensure a wider applicability of our approach, it would be necessary to include such a cross-modal attention mechanism by e.g. concatenating the image and text representations and passing them through the shared Transformer